 In Pop Culture

-Classical conditioning does work on humans, but we often see cases of it when people are trying to “train” others in movies or TV shows.
-In "The Office," Jim offering Dwight mints every time he hears an email notification is an example of classical conditioning.
+Classical conditioning works on humans, but we often see cases when people try to “train” others in movies or TV shows.
+In "The Office," Jim offering Dwight mints whenever he hears an email notification is an example of classical conditioning.

 In Parenting

-If you are a parent, you might have noticed that your child has developed responses through classical conditioning, whether that was your intention or not.
-A child may get excited to go to church in the morning if they know they are getting fast food after.
-If you try to hide a toothbrush or anything they don't like behind your back, they might get nervous any time they see you holding something behind your back.
+If you are a parent, you might have noticed that your child has developed responses through classical conditioning, whether that was your intention.
+A child may get excited to attend church in the morning if they know they are getting fast food afterward.
+If you try to hide a toothbrush or anything they don't like behind your back, they might get nervous whenever they see you holding something behind your back.
 Fortunately, with humans, you can eventually reason with them and explain why or why not you may be performing a behavior that elicits a conditioned response.

 In School

-Teachers may use classical conditioning to help students come out of their shell or perform tasks that they normally wouldn't perform.
-If a class of students did not like to stand up and present in front of the class, the teacher could create an environment where that task is rewarded and the child becomes more comfortable in standing up in front of the class.
+Teachers may use classical conditioning to help students escape their shells or perform tasks they normally wouldn't perform.
+If a class of students does not like to stand up and present, the teacher could create an environment where that task is rewarded, and the child becomes more comfortable standing up in front of the class.

 In Dog Training